ErikKalkoken/evebuddy/README.md

 ## Features

 - Mails: Full client for Eve Mails
+- Skillqueue: Shows current skills in the training queue
 - Character stats: Display of current information about a character (e.g. location)

 More features planned...